CarsonTsen/gdsc_laravel_workshop-Updated-/gdsc_laravel_workshop (Updated)/README.md

-This is new laravel project
+This is new laravel project.
 I follow the youtube channel given to practice creating other related function